sanskrit/learnsanskrit.org/content/vyakarana/subanta/forms-of-nau.md

 {title Forms of {s nau}}

+To consolidate what we've learned so far, let's see how the rules we've learned so far will let us generate the various forms of the stem {s nau}, which means "boat."

 {s nau} is called {s prAtipadika} by rule {a-cite 1.2.45}, so we can add {s sup} endings to it.
-By studying {s nau} and its endings, we can consolidate what we have learned so far.

 If we have a verb that expresses {s kartari prayoga}, then we can use {s prathamA-vibhakti} by rule {a-cite 2.3.46}.

-Then we can create our {s pada}:
+Once we have applied these rules, we can create our {s pada}:

 {prakriya